Quanum EHR Case Study: Woodhaven Family Medicine

 In 2012, doctors Kinachtchouk and Kinachtchouk were ready to transition their paper charts to electronic health records (EHR).
 This would help them to comply with Medicare regulatory and incentive programs.
 An EHR would assist the practice in not only meeting these new requirements for submitting quality of care measures, but would also help it avoid Medicare penalties.

-A Quest Diagnostics laboratory was located in the same medical building as the practice, so the doctors were already using Lab Ordering and Results, and had also begun using Quest’s Care360® ePrescribing solution.
-When one of the Care360 representatives approached the practice about implementing its EHR, the office staff immediately liked what they saw.
+A Quest Diagnostics laboratory was located in the same medical building as the practice, so the doctors were already using Lab Ordering and Results, and had also begun using the ePrescribing solution from Quest Diagnostics.
+When one of the Quest representatives approached the practice about implementing its Quanum EHR, the office staff immediately liked what they saw.

 “The fact that the doctors could access patient records, including lab results and